GabrielaSpace/P-NYTLibrary/README.md

 ![lists](https://github.com/GabrielaSpace/ProyectoBiblioteca/blob/develop/assets/lists.png)

--By pressing the read button you will be able to see the books from the selected list and it includes the following book information:
+-By pressing the 'See More' button you will be able to see the books from the selected list and it includes the following book information:

 ![bookDetails](https://github.com/GabrielaSpace/ProyectoBiblioteca/blob/develop/assets/bookDetails.png)